gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **1.20.40**
 - Putting Baby Camels and Baby Sniffers in a boat won't eject them when they grow up

+**Preview 1.20.50.22 - Preview 1.20.50.21 (UBC) (Experimental)**
+- Downgrading a Double Tuff Slab, Double Tuff Brick Slab and Double Polished Tuff Slab (with 1.21 experiment) from 1.20.50.22 as a block to 1.20.50.21 will turn them into unknown blocks.
+Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you the Double Tuff Slab, Double Tuff Brick Slab and Double Polished Tuff Slab as a tile item.

 **1.20.50**
 - Inside Woodland Mansions, it is possible to get Efficiency I leather boots.
 The Efficiency I Boots are located in a secret room containing a chest and a tree.
 This room is easily identificable due to its blocked-off entrance, but the frame is still visible.